 The Shape of Water (2017)

-Another triumph at the Oscars in 2017, as Alexandre Desplat’s score for The Shape of Water became only the second LSO-performed score to win an Academy Award! (and again repeated the success of Star Wars, forty years earlier, by bagging the Golden Globe and BAFTA too) Nominated for a staggering thirteen awards, Guillermo Del Toro’s beautiful film follows a mute woman who falls hard for an amphibian creature imprisoned in the high-security lab she works at (just watch it – it’s not as bizarre as it sounds…)
+Another triumph at the Oscars in 2017, as Alexandre Desplat’s score for The Shape of Water won the Academy Award.
+Nominated for a staggering thirteen awards, Guillermo Del Toro’s beautiful film is a love story between a woman and amphibian creature (which is every bit as bizarre as it sounds).